KTJO 4×4 Hood Lift Support Kit For Toyota Tacoma – Review

 Gas Hood Strut Install 3rd Gen Tacoma

-Tighten up both bolts to fully secure the new bracket and repeat this for the other side of the truck.
+Tighten both bolts to fully secure the new bracket, then repeat this for the other side of the truck.

 Final Thoughts